-Melinda Gates On Marriage, Parenting, And Why She Made Bill Drive The Kids To School
+Melinda Gates On Marriage, Parenting And Why She Made Bill Drive The Kids To School

 Unless we look at that and redistribute it, we're not going to let women do some of the more productive things they want to do.

 The Gates Foundation is primarily focused on solving challenges in the developing world.
-But what are you doing to address issues a big topic you discuss in your book, women's equality in the United States?
+But what are you doing to address a big topic you discuss in your book, women's equality in the United States?

 When I would be flying home from various countries in Africa or Bangladesh, I'd be saying to myself: Why aren't women more empowered in those countries?
 And it wasn't until I turned the question back on myself and I said, "How far are we here in the United States?"